dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 ## Example

-We provide a precomputed sequence with one million Jacobian values from the well-known [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) in the file `lorenz.pt`.
+We provide a precomputed sequence with one million Jacobian values from the well-known [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) in the file `lorenz_1M_steps.pt`.
 You can quickly test that the library is working properly by executing the following code:

 ```python
 import torch